s13rw81/equestrian-club-management-system/api_specs/onboarding_api.md

   "email_address": "someemail@domain.com",
   "address": "the address of the club",
   "phone_no": "+911111111111",
-  "name": "name of the logistic-company", "description": "a description of the company"
+  "name": "name of the club",
+  "description": "a description of the club"
 }
 ```

 #### Request Validations
 1. A `club` with the same `email_address` must not exist
+2. The `email_address` must be a valid email address
-2. The user's `otp_verified` must be `true`
+3. The user's `otp_verified` must be `true`
+4. None of a fields should be an empty string

 **Note**: Use `pydantic` validators for the validations